Chris Malloy of Farm League is a California rancher, surfer and creator of films 180° South & The Fisherman’s Son

-Renowned director Chris Malloy and his team at Farm League partnered with us in this project.
-Chris is a celebrated world-class surfer and Santa Barbara rancher.
-He has been an ambassador, director, and creative strategist for the Patagonia brand for the last 14 years.
+Renowned director, Chris Malloy, and his team at Farm League partnered with California Rangeland Trust to create the film.
+Chris is also a Santa Barbara rancher and world-class surfer who has been an ambassador, director, and creative strategist for the Patagonia brand for the last 14 years.
 Chris’ films include 180° South, The Fisherman’s Son, and Thicker Than Water.
 He has directed global ad campaigns for Ford, Jeep, RAM, Coors, and Yeti.
-Chris is completely committed to rangeland conservation and created a film no one else could have, told through a lens of empathy and shared passion.